 In 1951, with his partners Alfred R. Glancy Jr. and Roger L. Stevens, they purchased the Empire State Building in New York City for $51 million from the John J. Raskob Estate, the original developer of the Empire State Building.
 At the time it was the highest price paid for a single building in history.

 As a memento of your participation in the greatest single real estate transaction in history: the sale of the Empire State Building, world's tallest structure December 21, 1951.

 From: C.W.
 LYON, JR., President

 In 1953, along with his partners, Ben Tobin founded University Properties today known as Unico Properties.
-They leased the Metropolitan Tract and many new iconic buildings to the skyline of Seattle.
+They leased the Metropolitan Tract and added many new iconic buildings to the skyline of Seattle.
 Today, Unico still manages the 10-acre Metropolitan Tract in Downtown Seattle for the University of Washington.
-In addition, Unico owns and manages over 11 million square feet of Class A office buildings.
+In addition, Unico owns and manages over 17 million square feet of Class A office buildings.
 The Tobin Family represents the largest shareholder of Unico with the current Chairman and CEO of Tobin Properties, Ben's son, Herbert A. Tobin.
 Herbert Tobin is still an active member of the Board of Directors.